ryanwsmith/yearup_challenge_2/README.md

 Be sure to review an [example of the extracted tweet data](https://github.com/ryanwsmith/yearup_challenge_2/blob/a79b4a30e763400131c30582bb41da18690716ee/yearup_challenge2.py#L150-L166) to help you find the data you'll need

-:warning: notice that I've marked a comment _"# NO NEED TO EDIT BELOW THIS LINE, FEEL FREE TO MAKE CHANGES BUT BE CAREFUL"_ As this says, everything below is starter code and there should be no **need** to update it, but you're welcome to make changes if you like.
+:warning:  Notice that I've marked a comment _"# NO NEED TO EDIT BELOW THIS LINE, FEEL FREE TO MAKE CHANGES BUT BE CAREFUL"_ As this says, everything below is starter code and there should be no **need** to update it, but you're welcome to make changes if you like.

 ## Bonus Challenge: SQL

 :warning:   This bonus challenge may be quite difficult and I haven't had the time to provide any starter code for it, check back and I may provide some tips later this week.
 We may also have a chance to do some demos on Thursday.

 ## Your Challenge